CHLee0801/TemporalWikiDatasets/README.md

 ![Figure 1](https://user-images.githubusercontent.com/87512263/148145276-30afa286-110d-44aa-9ca4-dde3dc42fd75.png)

 This is an overview of this github repository.

 You have to download Wikipedia dumps first.
-And then you can work on Section 1.
-Wikipedia and Section 2.
-Wikidata at the same time.
-But you have to get both Section done to do Section 3.
-Alignment.
+And then you can work on **Section 1.
+Wikipedia** and **Section 2.
+Wikidata** at the same time.
+But you have to get both Section done to do **Section 3.
+Alignment**.

 ## 0. Setting